Skip to main content

 The reality is that “alternative” schedules created by individual doctors have not undergone scientific testing.
 Statements related to their experiences with these schedules in their practices are by definition not controlled studies since they only look at the group of people who tried it.
 Comparisons with national samples are also not appropriate because they do not account for the variability found in large, diverse populations from different geographic regions.

 Yes, being a parent can be scary.
-Watching your child receive up to five vaccines at a time, and as many as 26 inoculations over their first two years of life is unsettling.
+Watching your child receive multiple vaccines in the first two years of life, often given several at a time, is unsettling.
 However, it is your pediatrician’s job to, above all else, have your child’s best interests at heart.
 Doing so means utilizing all medically safe tools and resources available.
 It does not mean choosing to assert their own beliefs over medical science in an attempt to assuage fears.
 The VEC offers a question-and-answer sheet about doctors who make alternative schedules that has more information.

 Additional resources